allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 ### Storage

 The state machine implementation is based on event sourcing.
-In summary, this means that we don’t save the state of our application objects, but rather a series of events, which change the object’s state.
+In summary, this means that we don’t save the state of our application objects, but rather a series of events that change the object’s state.
-Those events will give us the current view of the object when aggregated (“replayed”) in the order in which they occured.
+These events will give us the current view of the object when aggregated (“replayed”) in the order in which they occured.
 For this purpose we currently use an open-source library, [SQLStreamStore](https://github.com/SQLStreamStore/SQLStreamStore).

 SQLStreamStore offers an atomic and idempotent stream append operation.
-Thanks to this, we don’t have to worry about race conditions between multiple instances of the same state machine handling events in parallel, which is great for scalability.
+Thanks to this, we don’t have to worry about race conditions between multiple instances of the same state machine handling events in parallel, what is great for scalability.
-We can also recognize a situation when the same event is being fed into the state machine again, which can happen when dealing with retry policies.
+We can also recognize a situation when the same event is being fed into the state machine again, what can happen when dealing with retry policies.
 That, on the other hand, gives us a pretty good way of achieving deduplication.